-This practitioner-based and applied research is the focus of Research Today.
-This is the forum where VET practitioners share the innovative skills and knowledge creation projects that they are working on, often in partnership with industry and community.
+This is a chance to share your work with others in our community of practice!
+Practitioner-based and applied research is the focus of Research Today.
+It is the forum where VET practitioners share the innovative skills and knowledge creation projects that they are working on, often in partnership with industry and community.
 AVETRA hopes that the dissemination of VET practitioner research methods and outcomes will help to build the capacity of the whole sector.

-Andrew Williamson, the Editor of Research Today, on behalf of AVETRA’s President Steven Hodge, is excited to invite contributions for the next Research Today magazine:
+On behalf of AVETRA’s President Steven Hodge, I am excited to invite contributions for the next Research Today magazine:

 - Articles should be of around 1000-1500 words and on topics of interest to AVETRA members and the wider VET community (including researchers, academics, VET practitioners and other stakeholders).